Eric-Song-Nop/Eric-Song-Nop.github.io/pages/Group Loop.md

-- Outer loop iterate the left bound, inner loop iterate the right bound, thus we have an $O(n)
+- Outer loop iterate the left bound, inner loop iterate the right bound, thus we have an $O(n)$ solution.
 - ```cpp
   int group(vector<int> &nums)
   {